OpenSILEX/phis-docs-community/docs/index.md

 - Morgane Vidal
 - Pierre-Etienne Alary

-Every PHIS2 user is welcomed to enrich this repository with its experience of the information system.
+Every Phis user is welcomed to enrich this repository with its experience of the information system.

 ## Issues
 This documentation is currently under developpement.
-If a PHIS2 user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/phis2-docs-community/issues).
+If a Phis user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/phis2-docs-community/issues).
-Concerning issues with PHIS2 itself, users are invited to report them via another channel, which has not been set up to this day.
+Concerning issues with Phis itself, users are invited to report them via another channel, which has not been set up to this day.

 ## Version
 &copy; INRA MISTEA 2014-2017 (SILEX-PHIS-FIELD v.0.1 - 15 May 2017)